triska/proloxy/README.md

 You can add new target services, using this configuration element.

-The rule language is general enough to express **Virtual Hosts**.
-In the case of *name-based* virtual hosts, this means for example that you dispatch requests to different web services based on the *domain name* that is used to access your site.
+The rule language is general enough to express **virtual hosts**.
+In the case of *name-based* virtual hosts, this means that you dispatch requests to different web services based on the *domain name* that is used to access your site.

 For example, to dispatch all requests of users who access your server via `your-domain.com` to a web server running on port&nbsp;4040 (while